 THINGS TO DO IN SUMMER

 Summer is a great time to visit the park—the weather is nice and warm, the wildflowers are still in bloom, and the park is bursting with life.
-There are so many things to do in Great Smoky Mountains National Park, you are bound to find something that sparks your interests.
+There are so many things to do in Great Smoky Mountains National Park, you are bound to find something that sparks your interest.
 Below are the most popular activities in the summer:

 Hiking: Summer is the ideal season to strap on your boots and go for a hike in the Smokies.
 The weather is near-perfect, and the trails are beckoning adventure.
-Don’t let the crowds scare you off, there are so many trails that are less travelled, and help you forget about the congestion at Clingman’s Dome.
+Don’t let the crowds scare you off, there are so many trails that are less traveled, and help you forget about the congestion at Clingman’s Dome.
 Read our trail descriptions below for more information.

 Backpacking: Great Smoky Mountains National Park has over 100 backcountry campsites, making it easy to string together for a multi-night adventure in this world-renowned wilderness.
-Backpacking in the Smokies is the best way to fully immerse yourself in the beauty and joy of the park, and an activity you do not want to miss out on!
+Backpacking in the Smokies is the best way to fully immerse yourself in the beauty and joy of the park and an activity you do not want to miss out on!

 Bicycling: Cades Cove Loop Road is perfect for bicycling, and even more perfect when there is no traffic.
 Wednesdays and Saturdays, from early May to late September, the 11-mile loop is closed to vehicles in the morning until 10 am, giving bicyclists freedom to explore the area without traffic.
-Even if you arrive after 10 am, or on a different day of the week, biking this loop is a fantastic way to see wildlife, historic homesteads and the beauty of the valley.
+Even if you arrive after 10 am, or on a different day of the week, biking this loop is a fantastic way to see wildlife, historic homesteads, and the beauty of the valley.
 Bicycles are available for rental at Cades Cove Campground.

 Kayaking: If paddling on a clear, blue lake under the shadows of the mighty Smoky Mountains, exploring places you can only get to by watercraft, sounds like a good time, you must try kayaking on Fontana Lake.
 It is also popular to run the heart-racing rapids on one of the many rapids in the park.
-Kayaks are available for rental in Gatlinburg, TN and Bryson City, NC.
+Kayaks are available for rental in Gatlinburg, TN, and Bryson City, NC.

 Ziplining: A great way to appreciate the big and beautiful trees of the Smoky Mountains is to literally zip past them.
 Ziplining is an exhilarating activity for an afternoon in the Smokies.
-Tours are available each day throughout the summer, and vary in length.
+Tours are available each day throughout the summer and vary in length.

 HIKING IN SUMMER

 - Brushy Mountain: Start at the Trillium Gap Trailhead on the Roaring Fork Motor Nature Trail.
-You will hike on the Trillium Gap trail through a lush old-growth forest, and past a vast array of wildflowers.
-At 1.2 miles, you will reach Grotto Falls—you can stand behind the waterfall, letting it’s mist cool you off on a hot summer day.
+You will hike on the Trillium Gap trail through a lush old-growth forest and past a vast array of wildflowers.
+At 1.2 miles, you will reach Grotto Falls—you can stand behind the waterfall, letting its mist cool you off on a hot summer day.
 Continue past the falls for another 2 miles to the junction of Brushy Mountain, the summit is .3 miles through a tunnel of blooming wildflowers.
-From the summit, you can look out to Mount LeConte, Mount Guyot, Charlies Bunion and others.
+From the summit, you can look out to Mount LeConte, Mount Guyot, Charlies Bunion, and others.
 This trail is strenuous with an elevation gain of 1745 feet.

 - Ramsey Cascades: Start at the Ramsey Cascades Trailhead in Greenbrier.
 Hike 4 miles, through a beautiful old-growth forest, up to Ramsey Cascades, a fantastically cascading 100-foot waterfall—the tallest cascading waterfall in the park.
 The trail is strenuous with an elevation gain of 2200 feet.